Inspire Malibu is a non 12 step addiction treatment center based on cognitive-behavioral therapy (CBT) and motivational enhancement therapy (MET).

 Our self-empowering approach to recovery teaches our clients how to communicate appropriately and how not to bottle up their emotions.
 By offering a non 12 step, self-empowering approach, Inspire Malibu treats individuals as adults, and clients who continually grow better.

-The overwhelming surge in popularity of Inspire Malibu is due to Dr. Mohammad’s caring and compassionate nature.
+The overwhelming surge in popularity of Inspire Malibu is due to Dr. Torrington’s caring and compassionate nature.

 The Inspire Malibu secular treatment program blends together many complimentary therapy approaches, including cognitive behavioral therapy, abstinence-based counseling, supportive therapy, narrative, motivational effectiveness, couples and family therapy, patient education, and pharmacotherapy.
 All are brought together to meet and gratify the clients’ needs at their particular stage of recovery.